 By Claire Benktander | 14 Oct 2021

-Safari cruises are set to be one of the hottest new travel trends for 2021.
-As we seek to connect more closely with the natural world, Nick Dalton selects some of the most enticing new itineraries.
+Safari cruises are set to be one of the hottest new travel trends for 2022.
+As we seek to connect more closely with the natural world, Nick Dalton selects some of the most enticing new itineraries for next year.

-From tracking down the Big Five in South Africa, to whale watching at the port of Akureyri, these cruises lines are following the call of the wild.
-If you’re planning an epic adventure on the high seas in the year ahead, why not make it one these wonderfully wild voyages top of your list.
+From tracking down the Big Five in South Africa to whale watching in Iceland, these cruise lines are following the call of the wild.
+If you’re planning an epic adventure on the high seas in the year ahead, why not make one of these wonderfully wild voyages at the top of your list?

 A Grand African Voyage

 For many, a safari means Africa and the Big Five – lion, rhino, leopard, elephant and buffalo.
 One of the most spectacular Big Five safaris is the 71-day Grand Africa Voyage from Holland America Line, which is a safari cruise that circles the continent.
 Expect a day in Kenya’s Tsavo National Park with its red elephants, zebras, giraffes, buffalo, gazelles, impala and baboons as well as flights above Mount Kilimanjaro and its wildlife-filled landscapes, alongside a two-night safari lodge stay in South Africa’s Kruger National Park (as the ship sails from Mozambique to Durban), home to the Big Five and plenty more.